gedeontofidji/Documentation/pages/mydoc/mydoc_canvaapps.md

 * <a href="https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/sharepoint-form-integration" target="_blank" rel="noopener noreferrer">SharePoint forms integration</a>
 If you want to make a field required in the SharePoint list form using Power Apps, follow the below steps:

-## Conditionally make form fields mandatory
+#### Conditionally make form fields mandatory
-Select the data card that contains the field you want to make mandatory, then go to the advanced properties and make the Required property true.
-If the field is locked, then click on the “Unlock to change properties” button in the advanced properties to unlock the data card.
+1. Select the data card that contains the field you want to make mandatory
+2. Go to the advanced properties and make the required property true or edit with your condition
 </div>

 </div>